A unifying approach to diffusive transport in annealed heterogeneous media: Conclusion

-This work opens the possibility to treat more general diffusive processes and may have a number of extensions as, for example, ggBm-like approaches for the whole spectrum of solutions provided by space-time fractional diffusion \cite{pagnini_etal-fcaa-2016}, or L\'evy-flight-type dynamics~\cite{Fogedby1994} by allowing the random modulations to follow power-law distributions, yielding fractional L\'evy stable motion when combined with correlated displacements~\cite{Burnecki2010}.
-In this case, the position moments diverge and alternative descriptors such as codifferences are required~\cite{WYLOMANSKA2015}.
-While the present analysis is restricted to the first four moments, large-deviation approaches~\cite{Barkai2020,Wang2020b,Pacheco2024b} may provide access to full distributional properties.
-Moreover, the RMGP framework suggests a link between diffusion in heterogeneous media and random matrix theory, opening the possibility of reconstructing $C$ and $\langle J\rangle$ directly from empirical data~\cite{Laloux2000,Lamrani2025}.
-Future work will address extensions to heterogeneous media where the random modulations originate from viscosity fluctuations.
+This work opens the possibility to treat more general diffusive processes and may have a number of extensions as, for example, ggBm-like approaches for the whole spectrum of solutions provided by space-time fractional diffusion \cite{pagnini_etal-fcaa-2016}.
+Large-deviation approaches~\cite{Barkai2020,Wang2020b,Pacheco2024b} may provide {\clr the description of rare events and} distributional properties for RMGPs.
+Moreover, {\clr our framework suggests a potential} link between diffusion in heterogeneous media and random matrix theory, opening the possibility of reconstructing $C$ and $\langle J\rangle$ directly from empirical data~\cite{Laloux2000,Lamrani2025}. {\clr Extension to randomized covariance matrix $C$ might allow to retrieve processes with random Hurst exponent~\cite{Balcerek2025}.}

-This work lays the theoretical ground for developing advanced statistical tools toward unifying and classifying dynamics in single particle-tracking experiments in biology.
-Along this way, one can establish atlases of diffusion patterns depending on studied molecules, properly measure the impact of drug treatment onto diffusive transport, and ultimately uncover the principles driving molecular dynamics in living cells.

-\textit{Acknowledgments:} GP and YL acknowledge the support by the Basque Government through the BERC 2022--2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.
+{\clr When the displacements are uncorrelated ($C\propto I$), random modulations cannot be interpreted more precisely than `fluctuations of the diffusion coefficient' as it is impossible to distinguish between temperature and friction fluctuations.
+In turn, for correlated displacements, the physical interpretation of random modulations can be clarified.} Suppose the random modulations originate from time-dependent diffusivity and the fluctuation-dissipation theorem holds.
+The diffusion coefficient $D=k_BT/\nu$ is the ratio of two quantities that may vary: the temperature $T$ and the friction $\nu$.
+When diffusion occurs in a potential $V(x)$, the drift term is rescaled by friction but is independent of $T$ that only affects fluctuations.
+Therefore, {\clr in the presence of a potential} our formulation corresponds to temperature fluctuations.
+Future work will address extensions to heterogeneous media where the random modulations originate from friction fluctuations.